cudmore/homecage/docs/docs/troubleshooting.md

 ## Video recording

-Manually capture a single image
+Manually capture a single image using built in raspistill.
+The following command will take an image and save it into test.jpg

 ```
 raspistill -o test.jpg